Cole-deBoer/Unreal-Engine-Telemetry-Logging/README.md

 ## How to setup:
 ------------- NECCESSARY ------------

+- Extract the TelemetryTest zip file
-- Drag the provided Telemetry folder into a new unreal project
+- open the file's unreal project
-- Run the Editor Utility Widget
+- run the Editor Utility Widget
 - Click the button

 ------- SHOULD BE UNNECCESSARY -------